hissain/ghcs/README.md

 - Search GitHub code with various filters (query, user, repository, language, path and so on).
 - Download matched files directly from GitHub.
+- Extract specific code sections from downloaded files and refine using AI (Gemini model)
 - Easy to use CLI interface.

 ## Installation